surtarso/es-theme-urcade/tools/README.md

 ## Features

 - **Search and Create:** Scan your ROM library with a search term and generate a `custom-yourterm.cfg` file for use in Emulation Station's custom collections.
 - **Themed Collections:** If you have themed collections, ensure that the collection name matches the theme name.
-The file `custom-starwars.cfg` will automatically associate with the "starwars" theme folder name.
+The file `custom-starwars.cfg` will automatically associate with the `/starwars` theme folder name.
 - **Multiple Search Terms:** You can use multiple search terms in a single collection, and the tool will add to, rather than replace, the existing collection.
 - **GUI or CLI:** The script supports both a graphical user interface (GUI) for interactive configuration and command-line interface (CLI) for automation.
 - **Move Files Automatically:** When using the GUI, the script can move files to their correct location within Emulation Station.
 You need to restart ES for lists to show.